 In Tbilisi, the new generation of Georgian designers is making its mark, and 25-year-old George Keburia is without doubt one of the freshest and most prolific talents.
-Keburia's designs — daring, inventive, sexy — could easily appeal to a worldwide generation, yet the issues he explores in his collections are born from Georgia's history and contemporary situation.
-His fall/winter 16 collection, for example, echoes the aftermath of the 90s civil war and the current anti-gay sentiment in the country.
+Keburia's designs -- daring, inventive, sexy -- could easily appeal to a worldwide generation, yet the issues he explores in his collections are born from Georgia's history and contemporary situation.
+His his, autumn/winter 16 collection, for example, echoes the aftermath of the 90s civil war and the current anti-gay sentiment in the country.

-i-D spoke with Keburia about Tbilisi's new scene, using fashion to talk about serious issues, and Georgia's Tumblr generation.
+i-D talked to George Keburia about Tbilisi's new scene, using fashion to talk about serious issues and Georgia's Tumblr generation.

 How did you get interested in fashion and designing clothes?

-Could you tell a little bit about the current collection — the main story and the details, particularly the gun prints and colors?
+Could you tell a little bit about the current collection - the main story and the details, particularly the gun prints and colours?

 Do you think contemporary fashion should reflect on big social issues like war or conservatism?

 Reflecting social issues in art is sometimes inevitable because our daily life is so influenced by those same things, some of my pieces are more serious, some are more playful.
 It depends on my mood.

 How difficult is it to run a brand in Tbilisi?